 A quote from the NCOSE website, “Using every “social media” tactic of the era, Morality in Media became the beacon of hope and light for those concerned about the insidious trend toward normalization of sexual exploitation in American culture.”
 Let’s get something straight, nobody is trying to normalize sexual exploitation.
-That’s ridiculous and offensive they would even suggest that.
+That’s ridiculous and offensive that they would even suggest that.

-The tone on their website is immature, strikingly righteous, and it wreaks of indignation as na-na-a-poo-poo.
+The tone on their website is immature and strikingly righteous, and it wreaks of indignation as na-na-a-poo-poo.
 The fact that they celebrate these “victories” like it’s the Sexual Political Olympics, is disrespectful, “While everyone has their own personal favorite, some of our significant achievements include:”.
 Personal favorite?
 Doesn’t that seem a bit inappropriate given the context?
 Are we shopping for new shoes or eliminating child sex trafficking?
 Because I can’t tell.

 But what does this say about the adult industry?

-What about society as a whole and how can we keep moving forward when we are consistently hit with one thing or the next.
-Bankers banning financial transactions, social media accounts canceled, marketing challenges to say the least and the hypocritical stigma the west holds, pretending that sex is taboo but yet everyone is involved behind closed doors.
+What about society as a whole and how can we keep moving forward when we are consistently hit with one thing or the next?
+Bankers banning financial transactions, social media accounts canceled, marketing challenges, to say the least, and the hypocritical stigma the west holds, pretending that sex is taboo but yet everyone is involved behind closed doors.

 The numbers don’t lie, see PornHub stats, read A Billion Wicked Thoughts, 30 million dollar industry and growing.
 We love sex, we love to be in love and we crave relationships and connection, in their various configurations.
-That means, for all of us working towards a sex-positive world, WE ARE DOING THE RIGHT THINGS!
+That means, for all of us working toward a sex-positive world, WE ARE DOING THE RIGHT THINGS!

-Consider this a letter of encouragement to everyone working in the adult industry, sex research, sex educators and practitioners, and to all the businesses that support them, keep going, stay the course, we’re getting there!
+Consider this a letter of encouragement to everyone working in the adult industry, sex research, sex educators, and practitioners, and to all the businesses that support them, keep going, stay the course, we’re getting there!
 Yes, the OnlyFans issue is a slap in the face, but we’re in the ring, fighting the good fight and we’re winning.